AsheMorris/AsheMorris/README.md

 - 👋 Hi, I’m @AsheMorris
 - 👀 I’m interested in learning more about coding and data analytics so as part of my career change.
-- 🌱 I’m currently learning SQL and R.
+- 🌱 I’m currently learning as much as I can in SQL and R.
 - 💞️ I’m looking to collaborate on projects that can be added to my portfolio
 - 📫 How to reach me www.linkedin.com/in/ashe-morris-705519145